sav-che/TL-2/Authors/Mez, Carl Christian {std. Mez}.md

-> [!cite] BHL link: this entry starts at [page 451](https://www.biodiversitylibrary.org/item/104137#page/467/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 451](https://www.biodiversitylibrary.org/page/33355538) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Mez, Carl Christian (1866-1944), German botanist; Dr. phil.
 Berlin 1888; habil.
-Breslau 1890; in München with Radlkofer 1888-1890; at the University of Breslau 1890-1899; 1899-1910 professor of botany at Halle; director of the Königsberg botanical garden 1910-1935, ultimately at Freiburg i.Br.; main promotor of serodiagnostics ("Königsberger Stammbaum") in systematic botany. (*Mez*).
+Breslau 1890; in München with Radlkofer 1888-1890; at the University of Breslau 1890-1899; 1899-1910 professor of botany at Halle; director of the Königsberg botanical garden 1910-1935, ultimately at Freiburg i.Br.; main promotor of serodiagnostics ("Königsberger Stammbaum") in systematic botany.
+**Abbreviated name**: *Mez*

 #### Herbarium and types